timescale/docs/timescaledb/how-to-guides/toolkit/general-analytic-queries.md

   WITHIN GROUP (ORDER BY temperature)
   FROM conditions;
 ```
-You can also use Timescale Analytics to find the
+You can also use Timescale Toolkit to find the
-[approximate percentile][analytics-approx-percentile].
+[approximate percentile][toolkit-approx-percentile].

 ## Cumulative sum
 Use `sum(sum(column)) OVER(ORDER BY group)` to find the cumulative sum.
 For